bansallawyers12/migrationmanager2/README.md

 ### Database

-The application uses SQLite by default but can be configured for MySQL or PostgreSQL by updating the database configuration in `.env`.
+The application uses MySQL as the primary database.
+For development, you can use SQLite by changing the `DB_CONNECTION` to `sqlite` in `.env`.

 ## Contributing